-The remaining severance payments will be substantially completed during fiscal 2008.
+The remaining severance payments are expected to be substantially completed during fiscal 2008.
 Redundant lease payments are expected to be complete during the fiscal year ending May 31, 2016.
-Payments of \$0.7 million extend beyond one year and are included in other long-term liabilities on the Consolidated Balance Sheets as of August 31, 2007.
+Payments of \$0.6 million extend beyond one year and are included in other long-term liabilities on the Consolidated Balance Sheets as of November 30, 2007.